tiye/three-quarter/README.md

-A demo of Three.js , print 4D lines in 3D
+A fractal curve but rendered in 3D
 ------

-Draw lines with 4dims in 3D space:

 ```
 bower install # install Three.js